-(a) Contract only with third party service providers that are subject to the provisions of the Privacy Act and the National Privacy Principles; and
+(a) Contract only with third party service providers that are subject to the provisions of the Privacy Act and the Australian Privacy Principles; and

 5.5.4 The Council may supply personal information about an individual to that individual as part of a standard communication or pursuant to a request made by the individual.